 You’ll find an abundance of sweet cottages, B&B’s and self-contained guesthouses to hibernate on the mountain.
 If you’re after a cosy, rustic or eclectic vibe, consider Braeside Mt Macedon Country Retreat, Mia’s Bed & Breakfast, Grangehill Mount Macedon B&B, Cameron Lodge Cottage & Gardens or Cherokee Mountain Retreat.

 Use our Where to Stay guide for further options.

 Attractions near Mount Macedon

-The iconic Hanging Rock is only 15 minutes’ drive from Mount Macedon.
+The iconic Hanging Rock is only 15 minutes’ drive from Mount Macedon (currently closed due to COVID-19 until 14 April or later).
 It’s a similar distance to the village of Woodend, where you can enjoy live music and craft beers at Holgate Brewhouse or The Victoria Hotel.
 Alternatively, the historic town of Kyneton and its wonderful retail shopping and restaurant precinct is less than 25 minutes away.

 Alternatively, there are picturesque drives to the hamlets of Hesket, Kerrie and Cherokee if you just feel like cruising through the countryside.

 Mount Macedon is less than an hour from Melbourne CBD and is reached by car.